ZSUS X99-8D4

 Approximate Price$35 - $40 (Aliexpress)

-This board runs on the HM55 chipset, which was originally designed for first-gen Core i mobile processors back in 2010.
-Few could have imagined that this 15-year-old mobile chipset would end up powering LGA 2011-3 builds in 2025.
+This board uses Intel’s HM55 chipset, originally designed for 1st‑gen Core i mobile platforms back in 2010.
+Few could have imagined that a 15‑year‑old mobile PCH would end up powering LGA2011‑3 builds in 2025.

-Using HM55 keeps costs rock-bottom, but you’re sacrificing pretty much every modern feature.
-No USB 3.0, no SATA III (though there is a M.2 slot), and just one PCIe x1 slot if you want to add back missing functionality with expansion cards.
+Using HM55 keeps costs rock‑bottom, but you give up most modern features: no USB 3.0, no SATA 6 Gb/s (SATA III) — though there is an M.2 slot — and just one PCIe x1 slot if you want to restore missing functionality via expansion cards.

-The power delivery is equally basic – standard budget board fare with three dual-phase VRM configurations.
-This setup handles entry-level processors just fine, but don’t push it.
+Power delivery is equally basic: a classic budget layout with three doubled phases (3×2).
+This setup is fine for entry‑level CPUs, but don’t push it.

-Naturally, the X99-8D4 comes with all the usual quirks you’d expect from Chinese motherboards:
+Naturally, the X99‑8D4 comes with the usual quirks common to Chinese motherboards:

 Common Limitations of Budget Chinese X99 Motherboards: